 Updated on by Hayley Brown

 The scope of computing has changed substantially in the past 20 years.
-The introduction of cloud infrastructure has enabled organisations to manage their digital technology, and resources.
+This is a result of the introduction of cloud infrastructure has enabled organisations to manage their digital technology and resources.
 At the same time as reducing up-front costs, gaining flexibility, reliability and security.

 Cloud infrastructure and cloud computing have both seen adoption rates increase.
 According to a recent O’Reilly survey, 90% of organisations are using cloud computing.
 This is a slight increase in comparison to the same survey in the previous year (88%).
 With almost half planning to migrate 50% or more of their applications to the cloud in the coming year.